 What is the Urban Waters Federal Partnership?

 The goal of the Urban Waters Federal Partnership (UWFP) is to restore and reconnect urban communities, particularly those that are overburdened or economically distressed, to waterways by improving coordination among federal agencies and partners.
-There are 21 different Designated Urban Waters Locations in this national environmental justice program.
-Each Urban Waters location collaborates with local community-led revitalization efforts to improve water systems and promote their economic, environmental, and social benefits.

 You can learn more about Urban Waters at the federal level here.
 You can view the federal Urban Waters Progress Report here.